fetchai/agents-aea/docs/index.md

 !!!
 Note
-	This developer documentation is work in progress.
-IF you spot any errors please open an issue [here](https://github.com/fetchai/agents-aea).
+	This developer documentation is a work in progress.
+If you spot any errors please open an issue [here](https://github.com/fetchai/agents-aea).

 <br />